-Figure 3: Profiles resulting from encryption, decryption, and re-encryption operations v (visible attributes in $R^{ip}$ and, on a light blue background, $R^{ve}$ and $R^{vE}$ ), i (implicit attributes in $R^{ip}$ and, on a light blue background, $R^{ie}$ ), and $\simeq$ (sets of equivalent attributes in $R^{\simeq}$ that have been compared for R's computation).
+The profile of a base relation R has all components empty, except R^{vp} and R^{vE} that contain the attributes appearing in plaintext and encrypted in storage, respectively, in the schema of the relation.
+The profile of a derived relation (i.e., resulting from the evaluation of an operation) depends on both the operation and the profile of the operand(s).
+Figures 2 and 3 illustrate the profiles resulting from the evaluation of relational algebra operators (Fig. 2), and of encryption, decryption, and re-encryption (i.e., decryption followed by encryption with a different scheme and/or key) operations (Fig. 3), which are peculiar of our model.
+For each operator, we report the general formula on the left hand side of the figures, and an example on the right hand side of the figures.
+Graphically, we represent the profile of a relation as a tag attached to the relation's node (or the node of the operator producing it in case of a derived relation), with three components: v (visible attributes in R^{vp} and, on a light blue background, R^{ve} and R^{vE}), i (implicit attributes in R^{ip} and, on a light blue background, R^{ie}), and \simeq (sets of equivalent attributes in R^{\sim} that have been compared for R's computation).
 We represent encryption and decryption operations as light blue nodes and white nodes, respectively, containing the attributes to be encrypted/decrypted, attached to the operand or the resulting relation, respectively.
 Re-encryption operations are represented as light blue and white nodes containing the attributes to be re-encrypted.
 In the following, we illustrate those components of relation profiles that are impacted by the evaluation of relational algebra operators and of encryption, decryption, and re-encryption.
-As it is visible from Figures 2 and 3, projection $\pi_A$ maintains in the visible components of the resulting relation profile only the attributes in A. A selection of the form $\sigma{a \text{ op } x}$ includes attribute a in the implicit component of the resulting profile (plaintext or encrypted, depending on whether a is plaintext or encrypted for the selection).
-A selection of the form $\sigma{a_i \text{ op } a_j}$ , comparing attributes $a_i$ and $a_j$ , inserts $\{a_i, a_j\}$ in the equivalence set of the resulting profile.
-Cartesian product $\times$ merges each of the components of its operands in the resulting relation profile.
-Similarly, join $\bowtie{a_i \text{ op } a_j}$ merges each of the components of its operands and, requiring the comparison between $a_i$ and $a_j$ , adds $\{a_i, a_j\}$ to the equivalence set of the resulting profile.
-Group by $\gamma{A,f(a)}$ , grouping the input relation by a set A of attributes and evaluating an aggregate function f on an attribute a, maintains only a and attributes in A in the visible components of the resulting profile, and adds A to the implicit (encrypted or plaintext, depending on whether A is encrypted or plaintext) component of the resulting profile.
+As it is visible from Figs. 2 and 3, projection π_A maintains in the visible components of the resulting relation profile only the attributes in A. A selection of the form $\sigma{a \text{ op } x}$ includes attribute a in the implicit component of the resulting profile (plaintext or encrypted, depending on whether a is plaintext or encrypted for the selection).
+A selection of the form $\sigma{a_i \text{ op } a_i}$, comparing attributes a_i and a_i , inserts $\{a_i, a_i\}$ in the equivalence set of the resulting profile.
+Cartesian product \times merges each of the components of its operands in the resulting relation profile.
+Similarly, join $\bowtie{a_i \text{ op } a_i}$ merges each of the components of its operands and, requiring the comparison between a_i and a_j , adds $\{a_i, a_j\}$ to the equivalence set of the resulting profile.
+Group by $\gamma{A,f(a)}$, grouping the input relation by a set A of attributes and evaluating an aggregate function fon an attribute a, maintains only a and attributes in A in the visible components of the resulting profile, and adds A to the implicit (encrypted or plaintext, depending on whether A is encrypted or plaintext) component of the resulting profile.
 Encryption and decryption move attributes from the visible plaintext to the visible encrypted component (and vice-versa) of the profile of the resulting relation.
-Re-encryption moves attributes from the encrypted in-storage component to the encrypted component.
-Figure 4 illustrates the profiles of the relations resulting from the evaluation of the operations in the query plan in Figure 1(a), assuming attributes NS and PI to be decrypted for enabling computations over them.
+Re-encryption moves attributes from the encrypted